ktorch/ktorch/docs/complex.rst

 .. function:: imag(ptr) -> value
 .. function:: imag(enlisted-ptr) -> ptr

-   :param ptr ptr: a previously allocated :ref:`api-pointer <pointers>` to a complex tensor
+   :param ptr ptr: a previously allocated :ref:`api-pointer <ptr>` to a complex tensor
    :return: Given a ptr, returns a k array containing the real or imaginary parts of the allocated tensor.
-If the ptr is enlisted, returns a new :ref:`ptr <pointers>` to a tensor with the real or imaginary values.
+If the ptr is enlisted, returns a new :ref:`ptr <ptr>` to a tensor with the real or imaginary values.

 ::